 Reporting and analytics

 NetSuite and Intacct both offer business intelligence and analytics capabilities with reports and dashboards, including self-service reporting.
 But once again, there is a significant difference in the depth of the offering, along with data model limitations.
-Intacct offers 60 reports for core financials out of the box compared to NetSuite’s 200.
+Intacct offers 60 reports for core financials out of the box, while NetSuite offers more than twice as many reports.

 Intacct offers a report writer that allows users to combine operational and financial data, but it carries an additional charge, and there are limits to its configurability and the data elements that may be included.
 This is due to Intacct’s architecture—it has separate data tables, each with information on a specific part of the business.
 Customers can access greater functionality with a range of bolt-on solutions, though these are often difficult to use and bring added expense.